M66B/FairEmail/FAQ.md

 Gmail allows one message to have multiple labels, which are presented to FairEmail as folders.
 This means that messages with multiple labels will be shown multiple times as well.

-Since there is not really an original message because it is in fact just the same message, it is not really possible to show just one message.
+You can hide duplicate messages by disabling *Show duplicates* in the three dots overflow menu.

 <br />

 <a name="faq75"></a>
 **(75) Can you make an iOS, Windows, etc version?**

-I develop apps for Android only.
+A lot of knowledge and experience is required to successfully develop an app for a specific platform, which is why I develop apps for Android only.

 <br />